 The following are some of the standard opertions that are included in many Japanese air-conditioners:

-Types of operations in Japanese air-conditioners:
+Types of mode in Japanese air-conditioners:

 - 自動 (auto-run, “jidou“)